TheTyee/Project-Coho/README.md

 through a local webserver (this part is important!).
 You'll also need to view the files in a Webkit browser.
 That's it.

+Important change to the build procedure: running "make" now overwrites index.html and cache.manifest.
+If you need to edit them, the real files are stored in the targets/ directory tree.

+"make" will build the development integration version (with debugging, console logging, etc.) "make prod" will build the production version (minified, cached, etc.)

 ## Application outline

 ### Home Screen